mygithubname2/3-key/README.md

 3. Copy the contents of this repository (specifically `boot.py`, `code.py`, and `footpad.py` and any included `/lib` folder or asset files) directly into the root directory of the **`CIRCUITPY`** drive.
 4. Replace any existing files if prompted.
 5. CircuitPython will automatically detect the changes, soft-reboot, and begin running the new firmware immediately.

+### Step 5: Configure the Firmware
+The configuration webpage can be accessed at https://mygithubname2.github.io/3-key/

 ## Troubleshooting
 * **The `RPI-RP2` drive doesn't appear:** Ensure your USB-C cable supports data transfer.
 Try switching to a different cable or USB port.